Finding the Best Commercial Mortgage Loan

 In addition, of relevance to commercial loans are the financials of the business or businesses operating at the commercial property.
 At least in the owner-occupied context, because of the second key component of commercial loans-evaluating the strength of the borrower, also referred to as the transaction’s “sponsor.”

-The options for ways to structure a commercial loan vary as widely as the types of properties being financed.
-Commercial mortgage loan terms are more expansive than available for 1-4 unit residential propertie and can quickly become overwhelming even for savvy real estate investors.
+The options for ways to structure a commercial loan vary.
+Commercial mortgage loan terms are more expansive than available for 1-4 unit residential properties and can quickly become overwhelming even for savvy real estate investors.

 B. Key Distinctions: Commercial vs. Residential Property Loans